sikaeducation/curriculum/courses/102/standards/manage-file-systems-cli/topics/cli-file-management-1/README.md

 ## Reading files

-To see what's in a file, use the `cat` command.
+To see the contents of a file, use the `cat` command.

 ![Reading a file](assets/cli-3.png)

-`cat` is short for "concatenate", and was designed to be used to print the combined contents of a multiple files.
+`cat`, short for _concatenate_, was designed to be used to print the combined contents of a multiple files.
 If you only give it one file though, it prints the contents of the file to the screen.

 ## Moving files and folders